olee2002/SpringBootApp/README.md

 - create a cluster ( run connect script in the console)
 - create a spanner instance

+setup gcloud

 ```
 gcloud init
 ```
+log in to the google cloud console
 ```
 gcloud auth login
 ```